davidkevinhh/Matlab/README.md

 # Matlab
 Mostly about Numerical Methods and Analysis.
-Done with MATLA
+Done with MATLAB